-GTA REALTORS® Release May 2021 Stats
+GTA REALTORS® Release August Stats

 In conjunction with TRREB's redistricting project, historical data may be subject to revision moving forward.
 This could temporarily impact per cent change comparisons to data from previous years.